yonkov/custom-welcome-guide/readme.txt

 No, the scope of the plugin is to help your admin users or editors with the cms options and currently runs only from the WordPress block editor's screen.

 = Can I run the guides from the Classic Editor? =
 No, the plugin takes advantage of the pre-built Gutenberg components from the WordPress core.
-They get loaded only when you are using the Block editor.
+They get loaded only when the Block editor is enabled.

 == Screenshots ==